pompeybug/website/src/content/articles/2014-11-15-reflections-on-rule-5-and-real-cyclists/index.md

 The context in which Rule 5 has raised it's head in discussion on our Facebook group is urban cycling.
 Specifically that cyclists should stop complaining about being forced into conflict with traffic, 'harden the heck up' and get on with it.
 It's fair to say that a number of people were uncomfortable with this concept.

 The reality is we live in a city which desperately needs more people to ride bikes.
 Ordinary people to ride ordinary bikes in ordinary clothes to do ordinary things.
 That's what a bike is in the end.
 A brilliant tool for getting around and doing other things.
-[In Portsmouth we desperately need more people to make more ordinary journeys by bike  to make themselves and the city a healthier, wealthier place to live](http://acitytoshare.org "A City to Share").
+In Portsmouth we desperately need more people to make more ordinary journeys by bike to make themselves and the city a healthier, wealthier place to live.
+This is what [A City to Share](http://acitytoshare.org) is about.

 Cycling in a city is a fabulous way of getting around and needs to be accessible to everyone.
 As soon as you say 'rule 5' in that context you're effectively saying that cycling is only for the strong, those who laugh in the face of danger.
 I don't think that's helpful.